Maryland Dream Act

 - Registered within six years after graduating from a Maryland high school or receiving a Maryland GED

-If you meet the requirements for Summer/Fall 2020, your next step is to complete the forms required by the law.
+If you meet the requirements, your next step is to complete the forms required by the law.

 The following forms must be submitted to Montgomery College Office of Records & Registration Office.
 The deadline to submit the required forms are as follows: